 We contacted Nick initially through BookYourHunt.com and used that as our primary communication source.
 We switched to using WhatsApp the day before our arrival.

-Nick was standing outside the arrival doors when we got there, helped us with our bags, and then drove us to the lodge.
+Nick was standing outside the arrival doors when we got there, helped us with our bags, and drove us to the lodge.

-Nick was easy to talk to and didn’t seem the least bit bothered by getting peppered with questions by enthusiastic rookies!
+Nick was easy to talk to and didn’t seem the least bothered by getting peppered with questions by enthusiastic rookies!